Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 Now what?

-• First, let me review some concerns about an elemental diet as it may not be for everyone.
+• First, let me review some concerns of an elemental diet as it may not be for everyone.
 It is a therapeutic diet and therefore is not something to consider lightly.

 Sound good?
 Let’s continue.